microsoftgraph/group-membership-management/README.md

     By default, the script will run for each of the three function app names: SecurityGroup, MembershipAggregator and GraphUpdater.

-### Access to App Configuration
+### Grant access to App Configuration

-Grant all the functions access to the AppConfiguration by running the following script:
+Grant all the functions access to the AppConfiguration by running the following script from your `PowerShell Core 7.2.x` command prompt:

     1. . ./Set-AppConfigurationManagedIdentityRoles.ps1
     2. Set-AppConfigurationManagedIdentityRoles  -SolutionAbbreviation "<SolutionAbbreviation>" `